-welcome to spring!
+welcome to summer!

 Thank you to all our HEROIC interviewers for rising to the challenge and completing over 450 interviews in this record-breaking applicant year!
 The HCSC hosted an evening "welcome" reception on Thursday, April 7th at the Elm City Club in New Haven.